MoAli2004/cse15l-lab-report/report-wk1.md

 ![image1](https://user-images.githubusercontent.com/46171121/211907242-3cbf304d-d0fa-45e9-8428-68a2d219a62a.png)

 ### Trying Some Commands
 Now that you've remotely connected, try some commands.
-SOme especially useful/basic commands you may want to mess around with are `ls`, `cd`, `mkdir`, `cat`.
+Some especially useful/basic commands you may want to mess around with are `ls`, `cd`, `mkdir`, `cat`.
 For example, the screenshot below shows the process of creating a directory in `~` named `hello`, going into that directory, creating a text file named `world.txt` with the contents `foobar`, and then printing out the contents of `world.txt`.

 ![image10](https://user-images.githubusercontent.com/46171121/211907276-7070f912-ebfc-455f-a857-8d839ae6e382.png)